You know that fresh out of the salon feeling? There’s nothing quite like leaving your strands in the trusted hands of a professional.

 If you have curly hair, you already know that a diffuser is a must-have to help manage frizz and maintain volume.
 A diffuser works by cupping and holding the hair in one place, so that it dries more evenly.
 But if you think diffusers are just for curls, think again.
 They can be great styling tools for wavy, natural, fine, and even straight hair.
 Here’s a guide for using a diffuser on a variety of different hair textures.

-When it comes to the plating on flat irons, the rules are very similar to those for curling wands.
+When it comes to the plating on flat irons, the rules are very similar as for curling wands.
 In general, ceramic works well for fine hair and titanium can help tame thick or textured hair.
-Ceramic flat irons are also a good choice for natural hair, to help protect elasticity and curl patterns.
+Ceramic flat irons are also a good choice for natural hair, to help protect elasticity and curl pattern.
 For home use, professional stylists often recommend ceramic simply because it’s safer and less likely to damage hair.

 Not sure which styling tools are best for your hair?
 Sometimes it’s best to talk it over with an expert.
 Find and book the best local stylists, right here on Booksy.